aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 The fetcher is the most complex part of the three.

-The logic is written in Deno.
+The logic is written in TypeScript.

 It uses the 3 `Common Lock` files from the previous step, downloads all the dependencies and adds `outPaths` to the 3 `Common Lock` files.